-The modern-day Democratic Party platform tends to incorporate the views of centrists, liberals, progressives and left-wing and socialist movements.
-Democratic politics typically put a greater focus on social justice, social equality, regulating economic activity and ensuring access to healthcare.
+The modern-day Democratic Party platform tends to incorporate the views of centrists, liberals, progressives, and left-wing and socialist movements.
+Democratic politics typically focus on social justice, social equality, regulating economic activity, and ensuring healthcare access.
 This is in contrast to more conservative or Republican politics, which aim for smaller deregulated government and emphasize the importance of free-market capitalism with little government involvement.
-Also in contrast to Republican or conservative politics, Democrats see religion’s influence as less important in American life and politics.
+In contrast to Republican or conservative politics, Democrats see religion’s influence as less important in American life and politics.

 Democratic, or liberal, states tend to have higher taxes, more laws guaranteeing or supporting individual rights (including LGBTQ+) and equal opportunity, and have more ideologies that do not follow traditional morality, such as that articulated in the Bible.

-Vermont is the second-most Democratic state in the U.S. with a PVI of D+15.
+Vermont is the most Democratic state in the U.S. with a PVI of D+16.
 Vermont joined the Union in 1971 and has participated in every presidential election since 1792.
 Vermont was primarily Republican from 1854, when the party was founded, through 1988 except for the 1964 election.
 Vermont has been blue (Democratic) since 1992.
 Vermont is home to the 2020 presidential candidate Senator Bernie Sanders.

-California is the third-most Democratic state in the U.S. and by far the largest.
-California has 55 electoral votes, the most of any state and more than 10% of all available electoral votes.
-California’s Partisan Voting Index is D+12.
-California was not always Democratic, in fact, and voted Republican in every election from 1952 to 1988 except for 1964.
-The state has consistently been Democratic since 1992 and is projected to vote Democratic in the upcoming 2020 presidential election.
+California is the fifth-most Democratic state in the U.S. and by far the largest.
+California has 55 electoral votes, the most of any state, and more than 10% of all available electoral votes.
+California’s Partisan Voting Index is D+13.
+California was not always Democratic and voted Republican in every election from 1952 to 1988 except for 1964.
+The state has consistently been Democratic since 1992.

-New York is tied with California, Maryland, and Massachusetts as the third-most Democratic state in the U.S. with a PVI of D+12.
-New York has the third-highest number of electoral votes of 29, behind California (55) and Texas (38).
+New York is the sixth-most Democratic state in the U.S. with a PVI of D+10.
+New York has the third-highest number of electoral votes (29), behind California (55) and Texas (38).
 New York has voted Democratic since 1988.
 New York, especially New York City, is known as one of the most progressive states in the nation, with very strict gun laws, a push towards legalizing recreational marijuana, and NYC being one of the nation’s most LGBTQ-friendly cities.

-With a PVI of D+10, Rhode Island is the seventh-most Democratic state in the United States.
+Also with a PVI of D+8, Rhode Island is tied as the seventh-most Democratic state in the United States.
 Rhode Island was the last of the 13 colonies to enter the Union in 1790.
 Rhode Island has also voted reliably Democratic in every election since 1928 except for four.
-Rhode Island is expected to vote Democratic again in the 2020 presidential election.
+Rhode Island is expected to vote Democratic again in the 2024 presidential election.